Generate the complete population model using the model syntax and user-specified effect sizes (population parameter values).

 The function model_matrices_pop()

-returns a lavaan
+returns a lavaan LISREL-style model

 matrices (like the output of

-with what
+lavaan::lavInspect() with what

-), with matrix elements
+set to "free"), with matrix elements

 set to the population values.
 If

-is the model syntax, it will be
+x is the model syntax, it will be

-stored in the attributes model
+stored in the attributes model.

 If the model is a multigroup model